DimiTech/dimitech.github.io/_posts/2022-08-25-leveling-up-intermediate-to-expert.md

 ---
 layout: post
-title: "How to Become an Expert (Part 2)"
+title: "Leveling up: Intermediate to Expert"
-description: "What it Takes to Become an Expert Programmer (Part 2)"
+description: "What it takes to become an Expert Programmer (Part 2)"
 tags: [Programming, Expert, Best Practices]
 ---

-This article exists to help **intermediate** programmers level up - not just in coding, but in productivity, problem-solving, and even in life.
+This article outlines what it takes to become a Professional Software Developer - an **Expert** in every sense!
+If you're an intermediate programmer and you're ready to level up not only your coding, but productivity, problem-solving, and life in general, read this!
-The goal is to become a Professional Software Developer - an **Expert!**

-Ultimately, the aim is to become a Professional Software Developer - an **expert** in your craft!

-This post is divided into three equally important sections (and summary):
+This writing is divided into three equally important sections (and summary):

 - [Mindset](#mindset)
 - [Hard Skills](#hard-skills)